dslomov/typed-objects-es7/README.md

   - ``object``: ``[[Structure]]``: ``object``, ``[[Opacity]]``: *true*.

-### Struct type objects
+### StructTypeObjects

 Struct type objects are also type designators.
 Their ``[[Rank]]`` is 0, their ``[[Dimensions]]`` is an empty list, and their ``[[Structure]]`` is a non-ground structure.

-### Array type objects
+### ArrayTypeObjects

-Array type objects are type objects representing fixed-size arrays of typed objects.
+_ArrayTypeObject_s are type objects representing fixed-size arrays of typed objects.
 For them, ``[[Rank]] = length([[Dimensions]])``.

-Array type objects carry additional internal property:
+_ArrayTypeObject_s carry additional internal slot:
   - ``[[TypeDesignator]]``.
 Its value is a _TypeDesignator_.

 ### ``[[Call]]`` for Type Objects